 The Board is responsible for the proper management of the Company.
-In the year 2015-16, the Board comprised of two Executive Directors, Ajay Kalsi (CEO) with John Scott (CFO) and two Non-Executive Directors, Peter Cockburn (Chairman) and Bruce McNaught.
+In the year 2016-17, the Board comprised of one Executive Directors, Ajay Kalsi (CEO) and two Non-Executive Director, Peter Cockburn (Chairman) and Bruce McNaught.
 Mr John Scott stepped down as an Executive Director in May 2016.
 The resume of the current board members is as outlined in the section 'Board and Executive Management' above.

-The Executive Directors bring knowledge of the oil and gas industry and a range of general business skills.
-The Non-Executive Directors form a number of committees to assist in the governance of the Company and details are below.
+The Executive Director brings knowledge of the oil and gas industry and a range of general business skills.
+The Non-Executive Directors have formed a number of committees to assist in the governance of the Company and these are detailed below.